TheWindWa1ker/lesous/README.md

 ### Why aimbot is not working!?
 Aimbot is disabled by default.
-If you want it to work then edit myapex.ini and set it to true.
+If you want it to work then edit lesous.ini and set it to true.

 ### I am getting "... fatal error: X11/Xlib.h ... "
 You are missing X11 library for linux.
 On ubuntu based distros, you can install it with the command below